Joseph Bernos

 Joseph Sto.
-Niño "JB" Blando Bernos (born October 6, 1978) is a Filipino politician.
+Niño "JB" Blando Bernos is a Filipino politician.
 He is a member of the Philippine House of Representatives representing the Lone District of Abra since 2025, previously holding the seat from 2016 to 2022.
 From 2006 to 2016 and again from 2022 to 2025, he was the mayor of La Paz, Abra.

 Early life and career

-Joseph Bernos was born in La Paz, Abra, on October 6, 1978.
-He is the son of former Governor of Abra Andres Bernos.
+Joseph Bernos is the son of former Governor of Abra Andres Bernos.
 His first political experience was as a Sangguniang Kabataan federation president.
 He served as a councilor of La Paz.
 He then served as the vice mayor.
 He was eventually elected as the mayor of La Paz.

-Mayor of Abra (2006–2016)
+Mayor of La Paz, Abra (2006–2016)

 In January 2006, he was sworn in after the murder of Mayor Marc Ysrael Bernos.
 Department of the Interior and Local Government then-Secretary Angelo Reyes ordered the tightening of security.
 In December 2006, President Gloria Macapagal Arroyo berated Bernos and other mayors during a meeting because of the vulnerability of Abra after the killing of Representative Luis Bersamin.
 In a report published in 2007, Bernos was linked to four partisan armed groups members.
 Bernos condemned the New People's Army killing of a councilor bet.